FreedomBen/breakout71/Readme.md

   - soft reset : same math as shunt
   - smaller puck : now the puck can get as small as a ball
   - Unbounded : at level 2+, the top of the level is gone too
+  - concave_puck : ball bounces straighter and straighter, to the point where you can't move it without another perk
+  - shocks lvl 2+ make bigger explosions
 - Make fullscreen an option and turn it back on when playing
 - Made the "combo lost" text last 500ms instead of the pointless 150ms